nsidc/nsidc.github.io/about.md

       href: https://github.com/nsidc

 ---
-Welcome to the NSIDC Technology Blog.

 The development team at [The National Snow and Ice Data Center (NSIDC)](http://www.nsidc.org) builds software in support of the NSIDC mission:

 >Advancing Knowlede of Earth's Frozen Regions

 ### Technology at NSIDC

 Development at NSIDC is a broad mix of technology stacks and applications.
 Currently we write new code in Python, JavaScript, and Ruby but our codebase includes IDL, MATLAB, C, C++, Java, and much more.
-We deploy our code using tools like Jenkins, Vagrant, Puppet, and VSphere to an internal cloud.
+We deploy our code using tools like Jenkins, Vagrant, Puppet, Docker, and vSphere to a on-premises private cloud.
 All of this and more will be covered in future posts!

 ### What do we build?

 We work on a wide range of projects from small data analysis, large data processing pipelines, to modern interactive JavaScript web applications.